 Searching for a cure, protecting wildlife, raising awareness, bridging divides or building a trail: there are so many wonderful and important causes in the world.
 Thankfully, no matter the need, there is always a compassionate, courageous legion of do-gooders who are ready to answer the call—and when the call takes the shape of a 5K, cross-country bike ride or relay, trails are also ready.
 Trails often serve to host these events and, in doing so, connect us with these close-to-the-heart causes and the communities they bring together.
 When you join in to show your solidarity and support for a great cause on the trail, you are making a difference.

-To help connect people with their causes and their trails, we’ve started sharing these types of events on TrailLink, RTC’s free trail-finder website.
-Take a look to see if any events are happening on a trail near you.
+To help connect people with their causes and their trails, fine a trail and event near you on TrailLink, RTC’s free trail-finder website.

 3Make a plan